ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/csp/oci.md

 ### Name your instance

 Give your instance a meaningful, but arbitrary, name.
-This is particularly useful when creating multiple instances in parallel.
+This is particularly useful when creating multiple instances.
 Select the above `compartment` in which to create the instance.

 ### Placement